hdShang/arxiv-daily/docs/cs-RO/2025-10-19/papers/251016767v1-t3-planner-a-self-correcting-llm-framework-for-robotic-motion-planni.md

 ---
 layout: default
-title: T3 Planner: A Self-Correcting LLM Framework for Robotic Motion Planning with Temporal Logic
+title: "T3 Planner: A Self-Correcting LLM Framework for Robotic Motion Planning with Temporal Logic"
 ---

 # T3 Planner: A Self-Correcting LLM Framework for Robotic Motion Planning with Temporal Logic